Yachats Trails: Download a printable map and descriptions of Yachats area trails: Download

 Gerdemann Botanic Preserve Public Footpath: In north Yachats, a public footpath on private property offers a magical walk along a creek with big-leaf rhododendrons sheltered under a canopy of coastal woodland.
 April is a good month to enjoy the shrubs in bloom.
 You can access this trail either from the Ya'Xaik trail (see above) or via a wooden gate behind the Art galleries that lie north of Diversity Drive in Yachats.
 Narrow path with steps.
 (More about the GBP)

-Prospect Trail: Starting at Prospect Street near the Green Salmon (map), this trail climbs steeply through the Prospect Garden and then crosses 3rd Street and King Street, coming out on Radar Road.
+Prospect Trail: Starting at Prospect Street near the Green Salmon (map), the trail winds through the Prospect Garden.
+This garden contains many native plants and was reclaimed from a thicket of blackberry, ivy, morning glory, knotweed and other unsavory characters, all through the work of Trails Crew volunteers.
+The trail climbs steeply, crossing 3rd Street and King Street before coming out on Radar Road.
 Walk down Radar Road down to its intersection with King Street.
 Turn right (north) on King Street which takes you to the cemetery and down to Highway 101.
 From here you can access the 804 trail via the grounds of the Adobe Resort.
 The first part of this trail is strenuous - steep, with steps.